Bobidium/GroupTheory/3. Quotient Groups/Lagrange's Theorem and Products of Groups.md

 This Proposition is also included in the [[Classification Theorems#Classificaiton of Groups of Prime Order|Classification Theorems]] Note.

+A key question in Group theory is regarding a converse of Lagrange

 ### Normal Subgroups: Applying Lagrange

 We can utilise Lagrange's Theorem to simplify the computations to check whether a subgroup is normal, as shown in the following example: